Chronic Illness & Disability: Qualifying Medical Conditions

 Medical Condition Qualification Criteria Interesting Information

-Cancer stage with medical evidence of treatment Over 1.7 million new cases of cancer are diagnosed in the US each year
+Cancer Advanced stage with medical evidence of treatment Over 1.7 million new cases of cancer are diagnosed in the US each year

 Heart Disease Severe heart failure or coronary artery disease Heart disease is the leading cause of death in the US